Mood boards for Branding and Product Design

-A mood board is a physical or digital collage containing a variety of images, text, and other objects that define your brand and communicate your brand identity.
+A mood board is a physical or digital collage containing a variety of images, text, and other objects that define and communicate your brand’s identity.
 It can include just about any visual medium of ideas and concepts that could help you define the creative direction of your brand.
-But keep in mind that a mood board should be more than just pretty pictures, it should be an organized and succinct collection of visual assets that tell a visual story of how you want your brand and business to look and feel.
+But keep in mind that a mood board should be more than just pretty pictures, it should be an organized and succinct collection of visual assets that tell a visual story of how you want your brand and business to look and feel (Megan Haskin, 2018).

 A mood board can be a crucial tool and act as a guide when making design choices for everything from websites to the font you use on a button.
-It’s a brand visual aid that helps you to stay consistent and can serve as inspiration in the future.
+It’s a brand visual aid that can serve as an inspiration source while helping you to stay consistent.

 Importance of a mood board

-- Inspiration: If you are still in the process of working out your brand identity, a mood board can help you bring things into focus on what exactly you want your brand to convey.
-A mood board is a great tool for inspiration and can help stimulate creativity when needed, making sure you stay consistent in any design decision you make.
+- Inspiration: If you are still building your brand identity, a mood board can help you focus on what exactly you want your brand to convey.
+A mood board is an excellent tool for inspiration and can help stimulate creativity when needed while making sure you stay consistent in any design decision you make.

 - Affirmation: If you are already confident about what defines your business, a mood board will help you affirm and support your brand identity.
-A mood board can sediment your brand, and communicate the culture and values of your business.
+A mood board can help sediment your brand and communicate the culture and values of your business to any stakeholders.

-- Direction: A mood board that accurately reflects your brand can act as a guide to keep you focused on your business.
-It should be a reference tool that sets up the visual direction of your brand right at the start.
-It can also help you navigate any design decision when developing branding or marketing material, making sure you are staying cohesive and further strengthen the brand identity.
+- Direction: As previously mentioned, a mood board can act as a guide and help you to keep focus.
+A mood board should be used as a reference tool that sets up the visual direction of your brand right from the beginning.
+It can also help you navigate any design decision when developing branding or any marketing material, making sure you are staying cohesive and faithful to your brand's message.

-- Communication: A mood board ensures that any stakeholder or person involved in your business understands not only your brand but also your vision and values from the start, keeping everyone on the same page.
+- Communication: A mood board ensures that any stakeholder or person involved in your business understands not only your brand but also your vision and values, keeping everyone on the same page as you advance.

 How to create a mood board